- Home

 Section 3-4 - Board of Selectmen

-At each biennial election there shall be elected a First Selectman and four other members of the Board of Selectmen, all for terms of two years.
-The conduct of such election and the counting of votes as cast for both the office of First Selectman and selectman shall be governed by the general statutes.
+- At each biennial election there shall be elected a First Selectman or First Selectwoman and four other Selectmen or Selectwomen as members of the Board of Selectmen, all for terms of two years.
+The conduct of such election shall be governed by the General Statutes except as otherwise specifically provided in this Charter.

 Section 3-5 - Board of Education